guynir42/AstroRetriever/README.md

 be appended the hash of the final config file, to make sure that the data is not overwritten when the config file is changed.
-E.g, `DATA_ROOT/PROJECT_NAME_<md5 hash of config file>`
+E.g, `DATA_ROOT/PROJECT_NAME_<sha256 hash of config file>`
-The project folder will also contain the final config file used in the analysis, saved with the name `00_config_<md5 hash of config file>.yaml`.
+The project folder will also contain the output config file used in the analysis, saved as `config.yaml`.

 ### Raw file names and keys

-Raw data files are saved in the `DATA_ROOT/OBSERVATORY` folder, with a filename that helps find the data easily even without the associated database objects.
+Raw data files are saved in the `DATA_ROOT/<OBSERVATORY>` folder, with subfolders and filenames that help find the data easily even without the associated database objects.

-The default setting, is to store HDF5 files with data for each object saved as a different group key in the file.
-By default, datasets for all sources in an integer right ascension (RA) degree bin, are saved in a single file.
+By default, datasets for all sources in an integer right ascension (RA) degree bin, are saved in a sub-folder like RA012 (where the RA range is 12-13 degrees).
-That means data for two sources with RA 123.1 degrees and 123.7 degrees will both be saved into a file named:
-`DATA_ROOT/ZTF/ZTF_photometry_RA123.h5`,
+The filename itself would be <OBSERVATORY>_<DATA_TYPE>_<SOURCE_NAME>.<EXTENSION>.
-where it is assumed the observatory is ZTF and the data is photometry.
+Observatory is in upper-case, the data type is e.g., "photometry", the source name is given by the input catalog, and the extension is typically ".h5".
-Inside this file, the key for each source will be the source name in the catalog.
-That means that data downloaded for different projects, using different catalogs, may end up saving the same source (with different names) into the same file, with redundancy.
-If the name of the source is the same across both catalogs, the data will not be saved twice.
-The reason to combine sources by their RA is to make sure the source data is spread out across a manageable number of files, without making any of the files too large.
-This allows separate threads to download data for different sources and still keep multiple sources organized into a single file.

 Note that we always save all raw data for a given source, from a given observatory, into a single file, and a single key (HDF5 group).